-At a time when international politics would tend to cast doubt on the advisability of Iran as a holiday destination, it might come as a surprise to see it listed on our web site.
-However we have been sending people there continuously for the last 18 years and Paul, our specialist, has travelled there extensively on a number of occasions.
-Our chairman was even there before the revolution - that dates him….
+At a time when international politics would tend to cast doubt on the advisability of an Iran holiday, it might come as a surprise to see it listed on our web site.
+However, we have been sending people there continuously for the last 18 years and Paul Craven, our Iran holiday expert, has travelled there extensively on a number of occasions.
+Our chairman was even there before the 1979 revolution.

 Why we like Iran

-Over many years of organising travel to Iran, our experience is of a warm and friendly country whose people are only too delighted to welcome foreign visitors.
+Over many years of organising Iran holidays, our experience is of a warm and friendly country whose people are only too delighted to welcome foreign visitors.
 Birthplace to one of the world's great empires, Iran has been subsequently dominated and influenced by a host of cultures whose architectural remains lie scattered across the country.
 It is quite simply one of the most fascinating countries you can visit.

 There is a very strict dress code which is more applicable to women than to men, and required on boarding the Iran Air flight.
 Without going into detail here, it does involve women wearing a long skirt and ensuring that both ankles, hair and arms are properly covered.
 However it is not as restrictive as stereotypes would have you believe.
 Men too must keep their arms covered.

 Dress aside, you will discover delicious, freshly cooked food and plentiful fruit but accommodation that is best described as being adequate and functional.
 Internal transportation will typically involve some longish journeys in 4x4 cars with an internal flight at some stage.